matteoveglia/AstraNotes/README.md

 - 🌙 **Dark Mode**

 ## Roadmap
-- **Project Selection:** Allow users to quickly switch between ftrack projects.
-- ✅ **Playlist Creation & Sync:** Create new playlists, sync to ftrack, and generate playlists from quick notes (completed).
 - **User Mentions:** Support @-mentioning users within notes.
 - **Multiple Notes per Version:** Allow adding new notes to versions that already have published notes.
 - **Related Versions:** Feature to display related versions (from the same shot), including their shot and version status.
-- ✅ **Open Playlist in Ftrack:** Provide a direct link/button to open the current playlist in ftrack (completed).
+- ✅ **Open Playlist in Ftrack:** Provide a direct link/button to open the current playlist in ftrack (completed, v0.8.0).
+- ✅ **Project Selection:** Allow users to quickly switch between ftrack projects (completed, v0.10.0).
+- ✅ **Playlist Creation & Sync:** Create new playlists, sync to ftrack, and generate playlists from quick notes (completed, v0.10.0).

 ## Installation